Xtraball/SiberianCMS-Doc/docs/module/forms.md

 self::addClass("create", $this);
 ```

-This form reloads the feature on success, of append the form errors otherwise.
+This form reloads the feature on success, or appends the form errors to the DOM.

-#### toggle
+#### > toggle

 Binds a form to submit data `onSubmit` event for single toggling forms, add the css class `toggle` see [#toggle-forms](module/forms#toggle-forms)